JannikWinter/my-cargonaut/README.md

 folder via the terminal and execute the command `gradle build`.
 ![Gradle build](./mockups/readme/gradleBuild.png)

-When the project has been build, you are able to simply run MyCargonaut on your host machine via the `gradle run` command.
+When the project has been build, you are able to simply run MyCargonaut on your host machine via the command `gradle run`.
 ![Gradle run](./mockups/readme/gradle_run.png)

 You can then open MyCargonaut from any client machine.
 On default the address for that would be `http://localhost:7777/`,